• Skip to main content

 Top down image of spicy Mexican rice in a bowl garnished with fresh coriander.

-Spicy Mexican rice and beans (aka Spanish rice) was something I was introduced to by those ready-made microwaveable rice sachets you can get from the supermarket.
+Spicy Mexican rice and beans (aka Spanish rice) were something I was introduced to by those ready-made microwaveable rice sachets you can get from the supermarket.

 Inspired by this recipe, tweaked over the years, I’ve created my own spicy Mexican rice and beans recipe.
 I don’t know how authentic my recipe is, given that I’ve never been to Mexico, but I do like the intense flavours of this dish.

 This recipe serves six people as a side or four as a main.
-Leftovers freeze very well too; simply defrost and reheat in a saucepan with a splash of water.
-You can jazz it up even more by adding in a couple of handfuls of chopped seasonal greens towards the end of cooking too.
+Leftovers freeze very well, too; defrost and reheat in a saucepan with a splash of water.
+You can jazz it up even more by adding in a couple of handfuls of chopped seasonal greens towards the end of cooking, too.

 That’s it.
 That was the pre-recipe blurb no one reads.